bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    3.2.1
+    3.3.1
    </td>
    <td colspan="2" >Blockchain ledgers are publicly accessible by design.
 Therefore it is recommended that smart contract data should be classified according to its level of confidentiality.
+Classify the data into different levels like Public, Confidential, and Highly Confidential based on the information type and its risk level.

    </td>
    <td>High
    </td>